zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-shared-pvcs.md

 title: Create shared PVCs
 weight: 3
 keywords: portworx, container, kubernetes, storage, k8s, pv, persistent disk, pvc
-description: Learn how to use portworx shared volumes in your Kubernetes cluster.
+description: Learn how to use portworx shared volumes (ReadWriteMany) in your Kubernetes cluster.
+series: k8s-vol
 ---

 This document describes how to use portworx shared (ReadWriteMany) volumes in your Kubernetes cluster.